 Words of welcome

-Helmut K. Anheier is President of the Hertie School of Governance and Professor of Sociology.
+Helmut K. Anheier is President of the Hertie School and Professor of Sociology.
 His research centres on indicator systems, social innovation, culture, philanthropy, and organisational studies.
 Anheier is the principal academic lead of the Hertie School's annual Governance Report (Oxford University Press).
 He also holds a Chair of Sociology at Heidelberg University and serves as Academic Director of the Centre for Social Investment.

 Klaus J. Hopt is Professor Emeritus and former director at the Max Planck Institute of Foreign Private and Private International Law, Hamburg/Germany.
 He has held professorships of law in Tübingen, Florence, and in Munich.
 He is also a former judge at the State Court of Appeals of Stuttgart/senate for commercial law and trade regulation.
 He has served as an expert for the German Bundestag, the German Federal Constitutional Court, various German Ministries, the German Central Bank, the European Commission, in Bulgaria and at the World Bank, and held various visiting professorships around the world.
 He is author, editor and co-editor of a number of publications in the field of corporate and commercial law, particularly on corporate governance and takeover law.